Slijeff/Slijeff/README.md

 ## Hi there 👋!
-I'm actively looking for intern opportunities.
+I'm actively looking for job.
 Also developing some side projects...
 Stay tune and happy hacking!

 ### Stats | Coding Time